Custom Search

 = 25

-At choked flow the critical pressure drop the outlet pressure - po - from the control valve is less than 58% of the inlet pressure - pi.
-The flow coefficient can be expressed as:
+With choked flow and critical pressure drop, the outlet pressure - po - after the control valve is aprox.
+58% of the inlet pressure - pi - before the control valve.
+The flow coefficient at choked - or critical - flow can be expressed as:

 Cv = m / 1.61 pi (2)